 People look for connection in the content they read; they engage with articles that relate to them personally.
 Human interest stories in particular evoke emotion and curiosity, drawing them in.
 These stories can be especially engaging within health care, as they help to translate complex subjects from the scientific context to common everyman experiences.

-Using this type of story as a hook to gain media coverage for a client who treats patients for anything from addiction to Zika you must be wary of compliance rules.
-The Health Insurance Portability and Accountability Act (HIPAA) was created to improve health insurance continuity and access to care as well as protect patients.
-The HIPAA Privacy Rule is the most important part for health care providers dealing with the news media.
-Ignorance of this rule can have legal implications for a company.
+However, when using human interest stories as a hook for media coverage of your healthcare facility, organization or nonprofit, you must be acutely aware of compliance rules.
+The HIPAA Privacy Rule is the most important factor for health care providers dealing with news media.
+The Health Insurance Portability and Accountability Act (HIPAA) was created to improve health insurance continuity and access to care as well as to protect the privacy of patients’ proprietary medical information.
+Ignorance of this rule can have considerable legal implications for your organization.

-However, this doesn’t mean that human interest stories are out of the question for health care providers, but that you must familiarize yourself with HIPAA before coordinating interviews.
-By following these simple guidelines, you’ll be able to get the story and, more importantly, protect patient rights.
+This doesn’t mean that leveraging human interest stories for PR is out of the question for health care providers, but rather that you must familiarize yourself with HIPAA prior to undertaking any interviews.
+By following these compliance guidelines, you’ll be able to get the story while protecting the rights of patients.

-- Patients—Even if a patient verbally agrees to be the subject of a media interview, healthcare providers need to get their consent in writing and other authorization forms for any Protected Healthcare Information (PHI).
+- Patients—Even if a patient verbally agrees to be the subject of a media interview, healthcare providers need to get their consent in writing, along with the authorization forms for any Protected Healthcare Information (PHI).

-- Facility—Journalists will not usually sign HIPAA compliance forms so if they are touring a facility, patients should be made aware of the situation.
+- Facility—Journalists will not usually sign HIPAA compliance forms, so if they are touring a facility, patients should be made aware of the situation.
 It is not up to the provider to prevent media from entering public areas of the facility.
-However, safeguards should be in place to limit any prohibited information disclosures in the event of media tours of the facility.
+However, safeguards should be in place to limit the disclosure of prohibited information in the event of media tours.

-HIPAA is not here to make life more difficult, it’s here to protect patients, their families and providers.
-If you are asking patients to tell their story, essentially promoting their place of treatment, all they want in return is respect.
+HIPAA is not here to make life more difficult; it’s here to protect patients, their families, and providers.
+If you are asking patients to share their stories, essentially promoting their place of treatment, all they want in return is respect.